Table of Contents

 Automated external defibrillators (AEDs)

-Automated external defibrillators are one of the most effective treatments we have for a sudden cardiac arrest that is due to certain types of dangerous heart rhythms.
+Automated external defibrillators are one of the most effective treatments we have for cardiopulmonary arrest that is due to certain types of dangerous heart rhythms.

 Cardiopulmonary resuscitation (CPR)